Wmbat/libreglisse/README.md

 ## Requirements

-This library currently makes use of C++20 features only available on GCC10 and above.
+To compile the library, you need to have GCC10 and above.
+You may also use Clang10 and above with GCC10's libstdc++ for the `<concepts>` header.

 ## Dependencies